 The Easter Rising: Understanding 1916

-This exhibition examines the decade of disturbance between 1913 and 1923, from the Dublin Lockout, through the Easter Rising to the end of the Civil War.
+Examine the decade of disturbance between 1913 and 1923, from the Dublin Lockout, through the Easter Rising to the end of the Civil War.

 The social, economic and cultural background to the Rising is explored, concentrating on the political dimension and the personalities involved.
 The exhibition describes the main events of Easter Week, outlining the locations of the garrisons and incorporating biographical details of the leaders.